ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/sending-a-message-to-a-service.md

     > |};
     > ```

-    The payload will be an array of JSON objects in which, the structure of each JSON object matches this record.
+    The payload will be an array of JSON objects in which the structure of each JSON object matches this record.

 5. Define the [HTTP service (REST API)](https://ballerina.io/learn/by-example/#rest-service) that has the resource that accepts user requests, retrieves relevant details from the backend service, and responds to the request.